lucasfpac/expense_planner/README.md

 </h1>

 <p align="center">🚀 This is my first mobile project using Flutter</p>
-<p alingn="center"> This is an Expenses Planner where you can add/remove your daily expenses and track the amount you have spend in the last 7 days </p>
+<p alingn="center"> This is an Expenses Planner where you can add/remove your daily expenses and track the amount you have spent in the last 7 days </p>

 <h4 align="center">
 	🚧  Under Construction...  🚧